Danielle Steer: Club career

 In 2022, she played with Varsity FC in League1 British Columbia.
 On June 7, 2022, she scored two goals in a 3–0 victory over Altitude FC.

 In January 2023, she signed her first professional contract with Australian A-League Women club Western United.
 She made her debut on January 11 against Sydney FC.
 She scored her first goal on January 28 against Canberra United FC.

+In May 2023, after the end of the Australian season, she returned to League1 British Columbia, joining her former team, who re-branded to Nautsa’mawt FC (previously Varsity FC).

+In September 2023, she signed with Turkish Women's Football Super League club Fenerbahçe.
+On December 10, 2023, she scored the only goal in a 1-0 victory over Trabzonspor.
+On January 17, 2024, she terminated her contract with the club by mutual consent.

+In July 2024, Steer signed with Treaty United in the League of Ireland Women's Premier Division.

+In March 2025, she signed with Northern Super League club Calgary Wild FC.
+On April 16, 2025, she came on as a substitute in the league's inaugural game, a 1-0 defeat to Vancouver Rise FC.
+She scored her first goal on June 14, 2025 against AFC Toronto.

 Personal

 Steer's mother is the niece of Australian swimmer and four-time Olympic gold medalist Dawn Fraser.